lzy3691101/final_project/final_project_datasets.md

 - How do plan rates vary by age?
 - How do plans vary across insurance network providers?

-> Note: this dataset is quite large, and taking a random 10% sample by state (with justification) is optional.
+> Note: this dataset is quite large, and taking a random 10% sample by state (with justification) is acceptable.

+---

-#### Option 3: 3 Million Instacart Orders
+### Option 3: Instacart Orders

 Instacart open sourced 3 million of their orders from their databases.
 It is recommended that you read more via their engineering blog [here](https://tech.instacart.com/3-million-instacart-orders-open-sourced-d40d29ead6f2).